wp-plugins/child-theme-configurator/readme.txt

 = 1.6.0 =
 * New Feature: option to load parent stylesheet using wp_enqueue_style (link), @import or none.
 Thanks to cmwwebfx and Shapeshifter3 for pushing me on this
-* New Feature: automatically-generated child theme slug and name
+* New Feature: automatically-generated slug and name
 * New Feature: restore from backup and reset options
 * New Feature: backup files to "Child Theme Files" on Files Tab so they can be deleted
 * New Feature: Added new theme chooser select menu with screenshot, theme info and link to live preview.